Spanish flu: Public health management

 While systems for alerting public health authorities of infectious spread did exist in 1918, they did not generally include influenza, leading to a delayed response.
 Nevertheless, actions were taken.
 Maritime quarantines were declared on islands such as Iceland, Australia, and American Samoa, saving many lives.
 Social distancing measures were introduced, for example closing schools, theatres, and places of worship, limiting public transportation, and banning mass gatherings.
 Wearing face masks became common in some places, such as Japan, though there were debates over their efficacy.
 There was also some resistance to their use, as exemplified by the Anti-Mask League of San Francisco.
-Vaccines were also developed, but as these were based on bacteria and not the actual virus, they could only help with secondary infections.
-The actual enforcement of various restrictions varied.
+Vaccines were developed, but as these were based on bacteria and not the actual virus, they could only help with secondary infections.
+The enforcement of restrictions varied.
 To a large extent, the New York City health commissioner ordered businesses to open and close on staggered shifts to avoid overcrowding on the subways.

 A later study found that measures such as banning mass gatherings and requiring the wearing of face masks could cut the death rate up to 50 percent, but this was dependent on their being imposed early in the outbreak and not being lifted prematurely.

 Medical treatment

-As there were no antiviral drugs to treat the virus, and no antibiotics to treat the secondary bacterial infections, doctors would rely on a random assortment of medicines with varying degrees of effectiveness, such as aspirin, quinine, arsenics, digitalis, strychnine, epsom salts, castor oil, and iodine.
-Treatments of traditional medicine, such as bloodletting, ayurveda, and kampo were also applied.
+As there were no antiviral drugs to treat the virus, and no antibiotics to treat the secondary bacterial infections, doctors would rely on an assortment of medicines with varying degrees of effectiveness, such as aspirin, quinine, arsenics, digitalis, strychnine, epsom salts, castor oil, and iodine.
+Traditional treatments, such as bloodletting, ayurveda, and kampo, were also applied.